Satyam-12345/TechConnect/README.md

 To run this code, follow thsi steps:

-Clone this repository: git clone Techconnect.html
+Clone this repository: git clone https://github.com/Satyam-12345/TechConnect.git

-Open the index.html file in any modern web browser.
+Open the Techconnect.html file in any modern web browser.

-Click the microphone and speak your commands!
+Click the microphone and speak your commands as instructed by the application.